hrishob0108/ecommerse_follow_along/README.md

 - Create an placeorder button inside cart page and navigate to select address page when clicked.
 - Create and select address page that will display all the available address and have an option to select one address.
 - Write an backend endpoint that will send all the addresses of the user.

+### Milestone 24
+- First we will display all the products we are ordering
+- Next we will display the address user selected to deliver
+- We will display the total value of the cart
+- We will have an place order button at the bottom.